The Essential Guide To Nutrition For Fitness Training

 Eat plenty of fresh fruits and vegetables every day.
 Whole grains are also excellent sources of energy for athletes.

 Eat a balanced diet.
-This means eating foods from all food groups, including fruits and vegetables, whole grains, and low-fat dairy products.
+This means eating foods from all groups, including fruits and vegetables, whole grains, and low-fat dairy products.
 It also means limiting foods high in saturated fat (like red meat), added sugars (like soda), and salt (like chips).

 What should I eat before exercising?